Abhi568/Motivational-burn-website.io/README.md

 This is motivational website in Html , Css , Javacript , Php.

+It is a motivational website ("Motivation burn ") which is fully responsive and provides ease to users to use it .
+User can search any blog or story by its heading in search box , login and logout process is also there .
+It helps people to overcome their depression and motivate them towards their goals.
+I have also written all my thoughts as a blog .
+In this website I have included all my thoughts and also speeches of successful people whom I liked most.
+I have used Css , Html , Javasript and Php.
+Check it out

 index.php: This is home page.

 uploads.php: This helps in registration process , this is validation file which validate the email, username, password and profile image.

 upload folder: This save the profile images while registration.